jaimyborgman/jaimyborgman/README.md

 ### What keeps me busy?
 - freelancing and giving back to the community
 - turning my own creative ideas into actual projects
-- diving more into ethical hacking this year
+- diving more into ethical hacking
 - sharing more of my knowledge online

 #### My Projects